 Claude Code Plugin

-See also: Quickstart Guide for basic Thrum setup, Codex Plugin for Codex skill-based integration, Agent Configurations for manual agent definitions, MCP Server for the native MCP transport, Multi-Agent Support for coordination patterns.
+See also: Quickstart Guide for basic Thrum setup, Cursor Plugin for Cursor integration, Codex Plugin for Codex skill-based integration, Agent Configurations for manual agent definitions, MCP Server for the native MCP transport, Multi-Agent Support for coordination patterns.

 Overview